 Once the dough is at ¼” thick use cookie cutters to make the shapes you want.
-You can also use an x-acto knife to make an custom stencil cookies.
+You can also use an x-acto knife to create a custom stencil cookies.

 Place the cut cookie dough onto the prepared cookie tray(s).
 Set each cookie approximately an inch apart to prevent them from baking together.

-Here is my trick to achieve the prefect cookies, once the tray is set up with the cut cookie dough.
-Place the tray back into the fridge to chill for 10 minutes.
+Here is my trick to achieve the perfect cookies, once the tray is set up with the cut cookie dough.
+Place the baking tray back into the fridge to chill for 10 minutes.
 To prevent the cookies from spreading and ruining the shape you made.

 Now place the tray(s) into the oven and bake for 8-10 minutes.
 This time is standard for cookies around 2-3 inches.

-The cookies are done when the edges golden brown.
+The sugar cookies are ready when the edges golden brown.
 Remove the cookies from the oven and let sit for 2 minutes.

 After slightly cooling move the cookies to a cooling rack to finish cooling.
 The reason I do this is to prevent the cookies from over baking on the hot tray.
-This helps insure you end up with crunchy edges and a soft center.
+This tip helps to ensure you end up with crunchy edges and a soft center.

-Once the cookies have cooled properly, it’s time to decorate!
+Once the cookies have adequately cooled, it’s time to decorate!

-With sugar cookies you have a delicious blank canvas to start and now its up to you how you want to decorate it.
+With sugar cookies, you have a deliciously blank canvas to start, and now it’s up to you how you want to decorate it.

 Traditionally royal icing is used to create those super cute decorations and here is my recipe to teach you how to make it.

-I actually make my own homemade marshmallow fondant to decorate the cookies.
-It tastes delicious like a giant marshmallow and it is actually easier to decorate with as well, it’s a lot more forgiving.
-You can see that recipe here!
+I make my homemade marshmallow fondant to decorate the cookies.
+It tastes delicious like a giant marshmallow, and it is easier to decorate with as well, and it’s a lot more forgiving.

 Another great tip with this recipes is that it lends itself so well to changing the flavor like adding cinnamon and nutmeg for a fall spice inspired cookie or fresh lemon zest for a tangy treat.